IEF/authenticator/README.md

 1. Copy configuration-sample.txt to configuration.txt

-2. Set your timezone in configuration.txt - it's near the top, labelled 'tz'

-3. Let's say you have secret key AXIMZYJXITSIOIJVNXOE76PEJQ On most sites, when setting up choose 'show key' when presented with the QR code.
+2. Let's say you have secret key AXIMZYJXITSIOIJVNXOE76PEJQ On most sites, when setting up choose 'show key' when presented with the QR code.

-4. add it to the end of configuration.txt, following the example in the format label:secret
+3. add it to the end of configuration.txt, following the example in the format label:secret

-5. repeat this for all your keys (don't forget to remove the example)
+4. repeat this for all your keys (don't forget to remove the example)

-6. Generate the config by running ./configuration.py
+5. Generate the config by running ./configuration.py

-7. Build and install the application with ./waf build && python httpserver as usual
+6. Build and install the application with ./waf build && python httpserver as usual

-8. Done, you can find 'Authenticator' in your app menu for your Pebble.
+7. Done, you can find 'Authenticator' in your app menu for your Pebble.

+8. Set your timezone in the app

 The above is assuming you have the Pebble SDK installed and configured to compile watch apps.
 If not, review: http://developer.getpebble.com/1/01_GetStarted/01_Step_2

+Forked off 'twostep' by pokey9000, with patches from rigel314.
+Updated for SDK2.0 by wlcx